Viz Media adds indies to its manga empire with publishing deal with Rose City Games

 Viz Media has been orbiting video games for a while now, publishing manga adaptations of hits like Pokémon — and it’s now going to publish indie games.
 It has teamed up with studio Rose City Games, which will also be developing the first title it’s releasing: The World Next Door, an action-adventure fantasy game that’s slated for PC release for an unannounced date.

 Viz is best known for its licensing and distribution of Japanese anime and manga outside of Japan, including big names Dragon Ball and Naruto.
-It also publishes a number of manga based on video games, like Nintendo’s Splatoon and Pokémon, and its Viz Productions division coordinates licensing with American film companies for movies such as the upcoming Detective Pikachu.
+It also publishes a number of manga based on video games, like Nintendo’s Splatoon and Pokémon.

 Viz’s director of business development Eric Eberhardt says that when talking to its community of fans at events like Anime Expo, it noticed a lot of them are also interested in video games.
 Before partnering with Rose City on the publishing initiative, the two companies had been discussing an anime-themed game jam.
 In 2016, Rose City ran OK K.O.!
 Let’s Be Heroes game jam event for Cartoon Network, which piqued Viz’s interest.